dpkomorebi/dpkomorebi.github.io/_teaching/Tricky Problems.md

 This section contains Leetcode problems that are a bit more general than problems we have encountered so far.
 In other words, there are many methods to solve problems efficiently.

-Leetcode Problem #744 - Subsequence of Size K with the Largest Even Sum
+Leetcode Problem #744 - FInd the Smallest Letter Greater than Target
 =====

 [Here is the problem](https://leetcode.com/problems/find-smallest-letter-greater-than-target/)